-Unlike white baking paper, brown baking paper does not undergo treatment with bleaching agents, therefore, it remains brown.
+Unlike white baking paper, the brown baking does not undergo treatment with bleaching agents, therefore, it remains brown.

 Brown or White Baking Paper?

 In other quarters, the bleached option is considered the better option.
-There has been some debate that the lignin (an organic plant polymer) present in the wood fibres that gives the colour to brown baking paper, it not best suitable to use with food as it can sometimes produce odours, particularly at high temperatures.
+There has been some debate that the lignin (an organic plant polymer) present in the wood fibres that give the colour to the brown baking, it not best suitable to use with food as it can sometimes produce odours, particularly at high temperatures.